hreed88/denominationCalculator/README.md

 ---

 # Build
-**Note binary comes prebuilt in repository.
-However it is built with glibc 2.38, if your version is older then this you must rebuild the binary.**

  - ## Linux
     - Run "make" to build binary
     - Run "make clean" to clean up build files